Shouldn’t Real Estate Commissions Be Lower?

 In Lewisville Texas, the Internet has made the job of a real estate agent much easier and less time-consuming.
 Agents don’t have to jump in the car every time something needs to get done.
 The 6% real estate commission system designed in the 1970’s, is still upheld by many brokerages.
 More than ever before, representing buyers and sellers is a tabletop business and escalating home prices don’t justify higher commissions.
 Researching the market is no longer an Easter Egg Hunt where only the agent knows where the homes for sale are.
 Tools, technology, and rules of fairness have made finding homes, writing contracts, negotiating, presenting, and executing contracts, more efficient than ever before.

-DFWCityhomes is an established Flat Fee MLS Listing Service and Full Service Real Estate company that represents buyers and sellers at a fraction of the cost.
-Our clients receive a full service experience with Realtor® agent representation at all service levels and our simplified process is hassle free, proven, and effective.
+DFWCityhomes is an established Flat Fee MLS listing Service and Full Service real estate company that represents buyers and sellers around Lewisville in Texas.
+Our clients receive a full service experience with Realtor® representation at a fraction of the cost.
+Our simplified process is hassle free, proven, and effective.

 Interested in learning more?
 Click MLS Listing Services or Buyer Rebate Services to see how we may help you.
-Contact Us or Call (214)-207-0210 and our Realtors® will explain to you how our services can save you time and money.
+Contact Us or Call (214)-207-0210 and we will explain to you how our Realtors® can save you time and money.

 Lewisville, Texas offers a small community atmosphere while still providing all of the urban amenities.
 Lewisville provides attractive neighborhoods, abundant recreational, educational and cultural entertainment, great shopping, and fine dining.
 The Lewisville ISD prides itself on its long-standing tradition of educational excellence.
 With more than 18 schools receiving the “Exemplary” rating by the Texas Education Agency, families move into Lewisville because of the commitment to student success.
 Lewisville is a city in Denton County, Texas.
 The 2000 United States Census placed the city’s population at 77,737 and the 2010 Census placed it at 95,290, making it one of the fastest-growing city populations in the United States.